 Ben Beres works in sculpture, glass art, street performance, public art and printmaking.
 One-third of SuttonBeresCuller—a collaborative trio fabricating experimental guerrilla art to high-end commercial work—Ben likes to play with what art is and can be.
 He is a professor of printmaking at Cornish College of the Arts.

-Laura Crehuet Berman is a native of Barcelona, Spain, where her love for pattern, design and bold colors originated.
+Laura Crehuet Berman is a native of Barcelona, Spain, where her love for pattern, design, and bold colors originated.
 She has exhibited in over 150 exhibitions at galleries and museums internationally and her prints are widely collected.
-Berman is currently a Professor at Kansas City Art Institute.
+Laura is currently a professor at Kansas City Art Institute.

 Nydia Blas received her MFA from Syracuse University in the College of Visual and Performing Arts.
 She is an Assistant Professor in the Department of Art and Visual Culture at Spelman College in Atlanta, GA.
 Nydia has completed artist residencies at Constance Saltonstall Foundation for the Arts and The Center for Photography at Woodstock.

 Margaret Bohls is an associate professor teaching ceramics at the University of Nebraska, Lincoln, who received her BFA from the Rhode Island School of Design and an MFA from Louisiana State University.
 She makes handbuilt pottery and vessels that have been shown in galleries and art centers across the US.
 Articles about her work have been featured in Ceramics Monthly and Studio Potter magazine.

 Matt Bollinger received his MFA from RISD.
 His work has been shown in solo exhibitions in New York, Paris and elsewhere.
 Awards include fellowships at the Fine Arts Work Center, a fellowship from NYFA and a residency at the Sharpe-Walentas Studio Program.
 He is represented by Zürcher Gallery.